berkeley-scf/tutorial-databases/sql.md

 In SQLite, indexes are implemented by creating a separate index table that maps from the value to the row index in the indexed table, allowing for fast lookup of a row.

-One downside of indexes is that creation of indexes can be very time-consuming.
-And if the database is updated frequently, this could be detrimental.

 ## 4.3 SQL query plans and EXPLAIN